lfierro/pachyderm-vid2frames-demo/tutorial/tutorial.md

 pachctl get file frames@master:/SINGLE_VIDEO_DIRECTORY/frame0.jpg | display
 ```

-# Saving/exporting frames locally
+# Optional: Saving/exporting frames locally
 If you would like to download the extracted frames, run:
 ```
-pachctl get file frames@master:/ -r >
+pachctl get file frames@master:/ -ro LOCAL_PATH_TO_SAVE
 ```
+This command will download all of the directories and files inside of the **frames** repo.

-# Wrapping up
+# Shutting down
-Once everything is completed, and you'd like to shut down Pachyderm.
+Once everything is completed, if you'd like to shut down Pachyderm.
 Simply run:
 ```
 minikube delete
 ```

 # Appendix
-- For more on the pipeline specification, see [Pipeline Specification docs](https://docs.pachyderm.com/latest/reference/pipeline_spec/).
 - The **frames** pipeline was tested using videos in MKV, mp4, and MOV format.
-- The **frames** extracts frames based on a video's encoded frame rate, and each frame is saved as a JPEG.
+- The **frames** pipeline extracts frames based on a video's encoded frame rate, and each frame is saved as a JPEG.
+- For more on the pipeline specification, see Pachyderm's [Pipeline Specification docs](https://docs.pachyderm.com/latest/reference/pipeline_spec/).
+- This tutorial was created and run using macOS High Sierra.